What is a property bubble or a house price bubble?

 However, guess what, it doesn’t matter.
 You are being naïve if you think you can buy a property at the bottom of the market or forecast when the market will move into recession.
 Be very wary of anyone who tells you they know how to forecast to this level of accuracy.

 As an investor, you can only take into account the things that you know.
-The following are things which are known.
+The following are things that are known.

 - Interest rates are at all time lows, there is nothing to suggest that in the short to medium term they will increase significantly